PennyLaneAI/pennylane-lightning/README.rst

 We welcome contributions - simply fork the repository of this plugin, and then make a `pull request <https://help.github.com/articles/about-pull-requests/>`_ containing your contribution.
-All contributers to this plugin will be listed as authors on the releases.
+All contributors to this plugin will be listed as authors on the releases.

 We also encourage bug reports, suggestions for new features and enhancements, and even links to cool projects or applications built on PennyLane.